 International Traveling Scholarship

-The ISHLT will fund a maximum of annually.
+The ISHLT will fund a maximum of annually in an amount up to $6,000 each.
 These awards are open to any member of the Society, in any country.
 They represent a unique opportunity for garnering fresh ideas and collaborative work across the globe.

 Applicants will be informed of the decision within 1 month of the application deadline.

 - The applicant or the applicant's department head at either the home or host institution must be a member of the ISHLT in good standing at the time of application, and the award recipient must be a member of ISHLT prior to funding.

 - The applicant cannot be in a temporary position (<1 year).
 The goal of the award is to facilitate the international interchange of knowledge and experience.
 Therefore priority will be given to trans-national and international interchange.

 - The funded visit must begin within 6 months of notification that the recipient has been selected to receive the award.

 - Award funding will be provided no more than 30 days prior to the initial date of travel.

 - The duration of the visit for which funds will be used may not be less than two weeks.
 The funds must be used for the purpose described in the application and may not be used to supplement other funding received for the same purpose.